ernesgonzalez33/intro-to-containers-k8s-ocp/lab2.md

         ~~~sh
         oc new-project <your-name>-pacman
         ~~~
-    2. Create the ClusterRole

-        ~~~sh
-        kubectl create -f demo2-assets/pacman/cluster-role.yaml
-        ~~~
-    3. Create the ClusterRoleBinding.
+    2. Create the ClusterRoleBinding.
 But before, modify inside the file the namespace atribute to your pacman namespace

     ```yaml
     apiVersion: rbac.authorization.k8s.io/v1